-Tortoise ORM
+Tortoise ORM¶

-Tortoise ORM is an easy-to-use asyncio ORM (Object Relational Mapper) inspired by Django.
+ORM (Object Relational Mapper) inspired by Django.

-Tortoise ORM was build with relations in mind and admiration for the excellent and popular Django ORM.
+Tortoise ORM was built with relations in mind and admiration for the excellent and popular Django ORM.
 It’s engraved in it’s design that you are working not with just tables, you work with relational data.

 Note